nicolay-r/attitudes-extraction-ds/README.md

 2. [RuSentiFrames-1.0](https://github.com/nicolay-r/RuSentiFrames) -- utilized as a list of frame-entries in Frame-Based approach;

+3. [RuAttitudes-1.0](https://github.com/nicolay-r/RuAttitudes) -- is a colection, developed in related paper.

 ## Convolutional Neural Networks for Relation Extraction

 Checkout [networks](/networks) folder for details.